 We offer therapy either online, in-person, or a combination of the two.

 Therapy sessions are $150, and are covered by most group or private insurance plans.
-You will have to contact your insurance provider, but if your insurance covers “Psychotherapist,” “Clinical Counsellor,” or “Psychologist,” you should be able to claim insurance.
+You will have to contact your insurance provider, but if your insurance covers “Psychotherapist,” “Clinical Counsellor,” or “Social Worker” you should be able to claim insurance.

 Technically, 50 minutes.
 In reality, they sometimes go a bit longer.

 We draw on my training in a variety of types of therapy to make sure that your therapy suits you and your needs.
-I’m grounded in and incorporate Somatic Experiencing, Mindfulness-Based therapies, Systemic Dynamics, Emotionally-Focused Therapy.
+We are grounded in and incorporate Somatic Experiencing, Mindfulness-Based therapies, Systemic Dynamics, Emotionally-Focused Therapy.

 It depends on the person.
 Some people want to do a one-off session when a big moment of life comes around, and continue on an a-la-carte basis.
 Others benefit from a medium-term commitment of 6-12 sessions; with others, therapy is more like going to the gym: it’s an ongoing self-maintenance plan.
 Together we’ll figure out what works best for you, but I find that people make the most progress when they start with 4-6 sessions on a weekly basis to start seeing shifts, and then we can plan ahead.